apple/foundationdb/documentation/sphinx/source/disk-snapshot-backup.rst

 * Feature is not supported on Windows operating system
 * Data encryption is dependent on the disk system
 * Backup and restore involves tooling which are deployment and environment specific to be developed by operators
-* ``snapshot`` command is a hidden command in the current release and will be unhidden in a future patch release.
+* ``snapshot`` command is a hidden fdbcli command in the current release and will be unhidden in a future patch release.

 Disk snapshot backup steps
 ==========================